KasprukNastia/women-in-tech/ms-identity-aspnet-mi-as-fic/guide-and-snippets.md

 3. **Add a Federated Identity Credential**: This is the key step that links the managed identity to the app:

     - **Using Azure Portal**: In the Entra admin center (Azure AD portal), go to App Registrations > Your App > Certificates & secrets > Federated credentials (tab).
 Click Add credential.
-In the "Federated credential scenario" dropdown, select Managed Identity (if available).
+In the "Federated credential scenario" dropdown, select Managed Identity.
 You will be prompted to choose the managed identity.
 Select the subscription and the specific User-assigned managed identity resource that you enabled earlier​.
 The portal will auto-fill the Issuer, Subject, and Audience for you.

     - **Using powershell**: You can script this for automation.
 Ensure you have the Azure powershell Az module and run a command like: